Editorial: Steube makes statement to state's detriment

-OUR POSITION: While we can appreciate Rep. Greg Steube’s loyalty to his principles, we believe his priorities should be to his home state.
+OUR POSITION: While we can ^pappreciate Rep. Greg Steube’s loyalty to his principles, we believe his priorities should be to his home state.^p

 If a hurricane hits Sarasota County, and Southwest Florida in general, don’t look for help from Rep. Greg Steube, R-Florida.